-Read the science and examine the numbers
+Read the science

-We’ve collected a selection of important scientific articles and other research on Far UV-C light and its effect on pathogens and people.
+We have collected a selection of important scientific articles and other research on Far UV-C light and its effect on pathogens and people.

 Far UV-C light (222 nm) efficiently and safely inactivates airborne human coronaviruses